Causes of Poor Air Quality and How to Combat Them

 Air pollution can affect anyone in any area, but people in certain regions and cities are more at-risk than others.
 If you want to protect yourself, you need to understand what air pollution is, how it’s measured, and what you can do to avoid it.

-Poor Air Quality and Effect on Your Health
+Poor Air Quality and the Effect on Your Health

 There are many health issues that can come with poor air quality, ranging from minor irritations to an increased chance of death.
 On the surface of our bodies, poor air quality and pollutants can lead to irritated eyes and skin.
 Eventually, pollutants can work their way into the body, first causing inflammation and irritation to areas such as the lungs and airways.
 This is particularly severe in people who suffer from asthma, as the airways can become restricted and the victim can have significant breathing problems, to a point when it becomes life-threatening.